suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 There exist all sorts of ingenious methods that allow you to (approximately) count and rank a set of items, which I won't go into here.
 Some approaches are faced by *indeterminacy* as they utilise randomisation to get to their final result.
-Others *parallelise* the counting
+Others *parallelise* counting by dividing the input into smaller groups.
+As Obsidian is an Electron app, the latter could be ruled out, as JavaScript is single threaded, meaning
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjMwNzU0MzldfQ==
+eyJoaXN0b3J5IjpbNzI3NjEyODFdfQ==
 -->